-- Beautiful Though mere shards of common earthly elements, those elements are so exquisitely combined they have elicited the best and worst in human emotion.
+Gemstones are mere shards of common earthly elements, yet those elements are so exquisitely combined they have elicited the best and worst in human emotion for centuries.
 Gems have inspired love, hate, envy, greed, poetry and lust.
 The beauty of a fine gem is beyond description and that is much of what makes it a gem

 Then they hide from us beneath tons of rocks in inaccessible regions spanning the universe.